 Blue Zone Mediterranean Diet – Ingredients/Nutrition Including Vitamins, Minerals, Antioxidants, Protein, Fiber, Carbs, Fats/Oils, Spices, Hydration

-Involving a diverse array of up to 95% high-fiber, plant-based foods, the Blue Zone Mediterranean Diet takes advantage of clean, wild, organic, nutritional ingredients.
+Involving a diverse array of up to 95% (for some, more) high-fiber, healthy, plant-based foods, the Blue Zone Mediterranean Diet takes advantage of clean, whole, wild, organic, nutritional ingredients.
 Popular dishes incorporate properly processed and cooked, vitamin-and-mineral-infused, nutrient-rich vegetables.
 Veggies like spinach, kale, and other leafy greens, peas, cauliflower, squash, beets, turnips, chard, collard greens, broccoli, tomatoes, potatoes, peppers, radish, avocado, carrots, garlic, onions, cucumber, sweet potatoes (yams), and the like.
 Adding to the cornucopia are vitamin, mineral, and antioxidant-rich mixed fruits.
 Blueberry, lemons, limes, papayas, pineapples, bananas, strawberry, oranges, raspberry, blackberry, cherry, apples, peaches, pears, coconut, and such are common.

 Commonplace spices and herbs include basil, turmeric, paprika, bay leaves, red pepper, sea salt, pepper, etc.

 Good fats/oils are anti-inflammatory, reduce cholesterol, are loaded with nutrients & antioxidants, and help maintain overall long-term health.
 Extra virgin olive oil (cold-pressed) is a staple Omega 6 and 9 monounsaturated and polyunsaturated fat.
 Cold-pressed flax seed oil with lignan is a solid Omega 3 (fatty acids) alpha-linolenic acid (ALA) choice.
 Extra virgin avocado oil is an especially good saturated fat for high heat (sparingly) cooking/baking.

 Blue Zone Protein Sources

 Eggs and dairy are kept to a minimum.
 Usually no more than two to four times per week and also in smaller quantities.
 Cows milk is much less consumed in favor of goat and sheep products.
 Fermented products are favored, like yogurt and kefir, to assist with positive gut bacteria, intestinal health, and immunity.

 Staying Hydrated the Blue Zone Way

 People in Blue Zones regularly drink lots of clean water.
 They also consume coffee, tea (particularly green & black), kombucha, and wine, particularly red.
 Alcohol, like with most everything regarding the Blue Zone Mediterranean Diet, is ingested in moderation.